-Because A.T.
-Still University (ATSU) believes the greatest challenges in healthcare are related to access, we’re guided by our mission to serve underserved populations.
+A.T.
+Still University (ATSU) is guided by our mission to serve underserved populations and improve access to healthcare where the need is greatest.
 ATSU embodies the selfless application of healing knowledge to influence the altruistic caring and overall health and well-being of others.

 - Those who need care but have limited access resulting from distance or insurance barriers.